Kinship matrix

 print(round(A_Rel, 4))

-How it works is that eventually everything on the diagnal becomes 1.
-The ones on the offdiagnal are scaled by its related variance. for example, a1,2 will be scalled by a11 an a22: a12_new = a12_old/sqrt(a11 * a22).
-Apparently this is why the A matrix is called the numerator relationship matrix (a12_old is the numerator).
+How it works is that eventually everything on the diagonal becomes 1.
+The ones on the offdiagonal are scaled by its related variance. for example, a1,2 will be scalled by a11 an a22: a12_new = a12_old/sqrt(a11 * a22).
+I think this is why the A matrix is called the numerator relationship matrix since its elements go above the division bar.

 Indeed when you use the rrBLUP::A.mat(SNP_matrix), the diagnals in the matrix that is returned are not just ones.
 You can scale it by A = A/mean(diag(A)).
 This function basically does transposed cross product of the SNP_matrix. therefore a GBLUP model where Z=SNP_matrix is equivalent to K=A.mat(SNP_matrix).